metepg/weshare/README.md

 <p>App for splitting bills fairly.</p>
 <p>Built with Spring Boot / Angular 14 / MongoDB Atlas.</p>
+<p>Runs in browser and is styled just enough to look good with my current phone.</p>
 <p>App was built because Mobilepay discontinued their own app Weshare at the start of 2023.
-This app was intended for my personal use only as it is hardcoded for 2 people but feel free to do what you want with it.</p>
+This app was intended for my personal use only as it is hardcoded for 2 people but feel free to do whatever you want with it.</p>

 ---